Choosing a home security system is easy if you know the right questions to ask.

 Some systems can be purchased online with enough information, while other systems might require a phone call or even an inspection of your property by a security expert.

-- DIY cameras – these systems are easy to set up, allowing you to monitor your home or business from your smartphone, tablet or PC.
+- DIY cameras – these are easy to set up, and come with an app so you can live view and more from your smartphone.
 You can usually find enough information about these systems online before you buy.

-- Professionally installed alarms – these systems can involve sensors and/or cameras, a control panel, and other hardware.
-These systems require speaking to a company representative.
+- Back to base alarms – these systems can involve sensors and/or cameras, a control panel, and other hardware.

 - CCTV – these systems are very expensive and mostly used for commercial, government and large businesses with an in-house security team.
 These systems require meeting with a security organisation to scope out your needs.